Late September 2022

 It’s the last day of my annual fall fishing fling in southern Colorado, and I’m on the road early at 7:30 a.m. from the Woods and River RV Park in Del Norte where I have been staying for the past week in my mobile fishing camp.

 My aim is to explore Torsido and La Jara Creeks above La Jara Reservoir.
 I have had some terrific days fishing La Jara Creek below the dam, but this is my first venture above in the expansive treeless meadow.
-My research tells me both tiny creeks offer some fun fishing for small, colorful brookies.
+My research tells me both tiny creeks offer some fun fishing for small, colorful brookies and maybe even some cutthroats.

 It’s about a two-hour drive from Del Norte to the lake, the last 20-mile stretch on a scenic but bumpy gravel road (Fdr240/259) that clearly hasn’t seen a grader blade since the end of our long monsoon season.
 The aspen on this route are at their best, so I just slow down and enjoy the brilliant display.